LindseyIsaac/E-commerce13/README.md

 In order to start clone the repo to your system and then<br>

-- Run mysql in your terminal
+- Run mysql -u root -p in your terminal
 - source db/schema.sql
+In a new terminal ()do not close the first terminal<br>
 - npm run seed (no s at the end!)
 - npm start